 2.3.
-Complementary Documentation
+Complimentary Documentation

-Submission Guide (DSG), the Common Data Layout (CDL), and their accompanying Errata.
+Before working with this technical guide, please be sure to download and review both the Data Submission Guide (DSG), the Common Data Layout (CDL), and any accompanying Errata.
 The Data Submission Guide provides an overview of the function of the APCD in terms of expected submitters, registration process, submission schedules, structure of submissions, and submission process.
 The Common Data Layout provides information on the specific data files, data fields, and expectations about field values, data formats, etc. These documents lay the foundation for this technical guide and the three documents are intended to be used together.
 In the event of overlapping guidance between the Technical Guide and the DSG, submitters are expected to follow the guidance provided in the Technical Guide.